DavidChristiePersonalProjects/jpmorgan-tech-test/README.md

 # Design
 Need 3 classes in order to seperate concerns.
 One class to represent a trade, one class to manage trades, and one class to log the report.

-In addition create an interface to represent trade types (BUY or SELL) to simplify comparrisons in code and and interface for currencies to make it easier to extend the code.
+In addition create an interface to represent trade types (BUY or SELL) to simplify comparrisons in code and and an interface for currencies to make it easier to extend the code.

 # Methodology
 Used test driven development to implement the functionality.